 Analysis of Sit

 In the first stanza of ‘Sit,’ the speaker begins by using the word “sit”.
-It is said as a direction, asking “you,” and unnamed listener, to sit down and “drink your coffee here”.
+It is said as a direction, asking “you,” and the unnamed listener, to sit down and “drink your coffee here”.
 The person to whom the speaker is talking is never elucidated.
 This allows each line to apply to anyone and everyone.

 The speaker tells the listener that their “work can wait awhile”.
 From just the first line some of the major themes of this piece are made clear.
 Seth is interested in speaking about what’s important in life and how taking a break from obligations, ones that are chosen and ones that are necessary is beneficial.

 He tells this person, who is young, that they have their whole life ahead and that there is no need to rush through every moment.
 There is also “No need for wit”.
-This refers to the conversation the two might have in that moment.
+This refers to the conversation the two might have at that moment.
 They don’t need to posture or try to sound important and smart.
 The speaker says that he’s okay with talking “vacuities” or about nothing.

 He might speak in the same way or he might “laugh at you instead”.
 The whole interaction is ahead of them and the speaker is going through some ideas of what it may or may not contain.